-Rhode Island's cotton industry reached its zenith in the 1880s and the 1890s, but it declined rapidly during the early twentieth century as new fabrics, such as silk and rayon, became increasingly popular with American consumers.
-Changes in women's fashion, which began to favor these other materials over cotton, forced Rhode Island and New England cotton companies to shift production to other textiles, and eventually led many of them to close.
-The industry's decline accelerated after World War I due to competition from textile mills in the South, which benefited from lower wages, cheaper electricity, lower taxes, lower freight rates, and longer labor hours.
-To compensate for these disadvantages and to compete with southern mills, New England textile producers cut employee wages and practiced overproduction to recoup declining profits.
+Rhode Island's cotton industry reached its zenith in the 1880s and 1890s, but declined rapidly during the early twentieth century due to a number of factors.
+The popularity of new fabrics, such as silk and rayon, forced Rhode Island and New England cotton companies to shift production to other textiles.
+Competition from textile mills in the South, which benefited from lower wages, cheaper electricity, lower taxes, lower freight rates, and longer labor hours, was a significant issue, particularly after World War I. To compensate for these disadvantages and to compete with southern mills, New England textile producers cut employee wages and practiced overproduction to recoup declining profits.
 This required employees to work longer hours at faster speeds, a practice known as "speed-ups" and "stretch-outs."
 Beginning in 1920, these conditions manifested themselves in West Warwick, and workers increasingly turned to organized labor strikes to protest difficult working conditions.
 A particularly significant strike began at the Royal Mill, approximately one-half mile upstream from the Arctic Mill, in January 1922 and quickly spread to other mills in West Warwick, including the Arctic Mill, and throughout the Pawtuxet River and Blackstone River valleys, crippling production for almost nine months.
 Few of these mills fully recovered from the strike, and many failed in the 1930s during the Great Depression (1929-1939).
-Although World War II (1941-1945) and the need to manufacture a variety of cloth for the war effort briefly revived the textile industry in West Warwick and Rhode Island, the industry's systemic problems persisted.
+Although World War II (1941- 1945) and the need to manufacture a variety of cloth for the war effort briefly revived the textile industry in West Warwick and Rhode Island, the industry's systemic problems persisted.
 As a result, textile manufacturing in West Warwick had dropped to a fraction of its pre-World War II level by the 1960s.
 While some of the town's nineteenth-century mills continued to produce textiles, including fine lace goods and synthetic fabrics, during the ensuing decades many were converted to other industrial uses or to storage (Carroll 1932:863; Connors 1997:8-24, 8-25; Fields and Olausen 2007; Kierstead and Fields 2005: 8-4; RIHPHC 1987:24-25; Young 1928:14, 19).
+Arctic Mill was somewhat of an exception: it remained in continuous industrial use, through a succession of corporate owners, until ca. 1985 and continued to provide employment for hundreds of workers.3